Coulomb Engineering of two-dimensional Mott materials: Results

+An important example is a monolayer with vacuum ($\epsilon_{\text{vacuum}}=1$) on one side.
+Both one-sided~\cite{Raja17} and two-sided~\cite{Waldecker19} set-ups have been used in experiments and the dielectric model used here accurately describes the experimentally observed Coulomb engineering of conventional semiconductors~\cite{Waldecker19}.

-For showcasing the possibilty and spectroscopic fingerprints of Coulomb engineering, we choose specific minimal model parameters which are inspired by transition metal dichalcogenides~\cite{Alhilli72}.
+For demonstrating the possibility and spectroscopic fingerprints of Coulomb engineering in correlated ultra-thin films, we choose specific minimal model parameters which are inspired by transition metal dichalcogenides~\cite{Alhilli72}.
 We use a triangular lattice with a lattice constant of $a\approx 3.37$ \AA\, a monolayer of height $h=a$ and a background dielectric constant $\epsmat=5$ for the monolayer.
+Except for Fig.~\ref{fig:onesided}, all results correspond to two-sided screening, equation~\eqref{eq:Vq}.

 In addition to the Coulomb interaction, the kinetic energy is the second ingredient required to describe the Mott insulator.
 The simplest model involves a single half-filled band of electrons with hopping between neighboring sites.
 Combining the potential and kinetic energy results in the extended Hubbard model with Hamiltonian